-FMT LIM.2 Limited availability
+FMT\LIM.2 Limited availability

-Dependencies: FMT LIM.1 Limited capabilities: fulfilled by FMT LIM.1.

-The TSF shall be designed in a manner that limits their availability so that in conjunction FMT\LIM.2.1 with "Limited capabilities (FMT LIM.1)" the following policy is enforced:

-Deploying Test Features after TOE Delivery does not allow

-1. User Data to be manipulated and disclosed, 2.TSF data to be manipulated or disclosed, attacks
+Hierarchical to: No other components Dependencies: FMT_LIM.1 Limited capabilities: fulfilled by FMT_LIM.1 .
+FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow 1.
+User Data to be manipulated and disclosed , 2.
+TSF data to be manipulated or disclosed , 3. software to be reconstructed , 4. substantial information about construction of TSF to be gathered which may enable other attacks

-3.software to be reconstructed,

-4.substantial information about construction of TSF to be gathered which may enable other

-Application note: The term "software" in item 4 of FMT LIM.1.1 and FMT LIM.2.1 refers to both IC Dedicated and IC Embedded Software.
+Application note: The term "software" in item 4 of FMT\LIM.1.1 and FMT\LIM.2.1 refers to both IC Dedicated and IC Embedded Software.

-The TOE shall meet the requirement "Management of TSF data (FMT MTD.1)" as specified below (Common Criteria Part 2).
+The TOE shall meet the requirement "Management of TSF data (FMT\MTD.1)" as specified below (Common Criteria Part 2).
 The iterations address different management functions and different TSF data.

-FMT MTD.1/INI ENA Management of TSF data - Writing of Initialization Data and Prepersonalization Data
+FMT\MTD.1/INI\ENA Management of TSF data - Writing of Initialization Data and Prepersonalization Data